PeterDingVN/Time-series-Sales-forecast/README.md

 As shown, the sales peak around May to July every year for 3 consecutive years.
 Similarly, the trend line goes sideway, signalling no clear trend.
 Therefore, this data is stationary while having seasonality.

 ## Modelling
-Afterr testing with OLS, ARIMA, SARIMA, ARIMAX, and SARIMAX, I finally choose ARIMA with hyper-parameters as The model performs better than the others in terms of RMSE, MAPE, AIC and BIC
+Afterr testing with OLS, ARIMA, SARIMA, ARIMAX, and SARIMAX, I finally choose ARIMA with hyper-parameters as 3,0,3 for p,d,q respectively.
+This model performs better than the others in terms of RMSE, MAPE, AIC and BIC.
+For detail metrics' values, check out the code script.

 ## Result